idebtor/JoyJava/Generics.md

 List<? extends Number> lst = new ArrayList<Integer>();
 ```

-### Lowerbound Wildcard <? super type>
+### 3. Lowerbound Wildcard <? super type>

 The wildcard `<? super type>` matches type, as well as its super-type.
 In other words, it specifies the lower bound.
+There will be an example in the Lab assignment.

 Read Java Online Tutorial ["More Fun with Wildcards"](https://docs.oracle.com/javase/tutorial/extra/generics/morefun.html).